facebook/pyre-check/documentation/website/docs/errors.md

 ### 53: Missing Annotation For Captured Variables

 Pyre makes no attempt at trying to infer the types across function boundaries.
 The statement holds for nested functions as well.
-From a nested function's perspective, a variable defined in an nesting function behaves not too differently from a global variable.
-Therefore, Pyre treats such variables in the same way as it treats global variable: an explicit annotation is required if strict mode is turned on.
+From a nested function's perspective, a variable defined in an nesting function behaves similarly to a global variable.
+As with global variables, an explicit annotation is required if strict mode is turned on:

 ```python
 def outer_function0() -> int: